Lavaeolous/Foundry-PF1-StatBlock-Converter/README.md

 **Change Log**
 2020_06_08:
+*  Started Work on the Offense Data, finished the parsing of speed(s)
 *  Reworked the skill separation to support subSkills, e.g. Perform (Sing) +3
 *  Reworked the parsing of defensive stats to be line-independent
 *  Included Changes from Race into the calculation of HP, AC, Abilities and Skills